jbeirer/resasports-bot/README.md

 ```bash
 python -m pysportbot.service --config config.json
 ```
 The service requires a `json` configuration file that specifies your user data and how you would like to book your classes.
-Currently, three types of configurations are supported:
+Currently, three types of configuration are supported:

 ##### 1. Book an upcoming class now